Yuka Tsuji

 Yuka Tsuji (辻結花, Tsuji Yuka) is a Japanese female mixed martial artist whose nickname is Vale Tudo Queen.

 Tsuji was a prolific female mixed martial artist in the 2000s.
 Tsuji is a former Smackgirl tournament winner, Smackgirl Lightweight Champion and Valkyrie Featherweight Champion.
-MMA ranking system portal Fight Matrix ranked Tsuji as the #1 pound-for-pound Female Mixed Martial artist in the world in the years 2002, 2004 and 2005.
-Between 2002 to her retirement from MMA in 2012, she had frequently placed in the Top 5 of women's MMA fighters in flyweight and strawweight classes.
+MMA ranking system portal Fight Matrix ranked Tsuji as the No. 1 pound-for-pound Female Mixed Martial artist in the world in the years 2002, 2004 and 2005.
+Between 2002 and her retirement from MMA in 2012, she had frequently placed in the Top 5 of women's MMA fighters in flyweight and strawweight classes.

 Early life

 Tsuji was born on December 11, 1974 in Hirakata, Osaka, Japan.
 She graduated from the prestigious Chukyo Women's University; a university notable for its wrestling family.
 During her time there, Tsuji placed third in Women's Freestyle Wrestling (51 kg) in the 1997 Asian Championship.

 Mixed martial arts career

 Tsuji spent the majority of her career competing in the now-defunct Smackgirl promotion.
-She debuted with defunct promotion Ax on December 26, 2001 in the event Ax - Vol. 2: We Want To Shine with a victory by submission (armbar) over the previously undefeated Ikuma Hoshino, who at the time was the most accomplished female Japanese MMA fighter.
+She debuted with defunct promotion Ax on December 26, 2001 in the event Ax – Vol. 2: We Want To Shine with a victory by submission (armbar) over the previously undefeated Ikuma Hoshino, who at the time was the most accomplished female Japanese MMA fighter.
 This would be Hoshino's only loss in her MMA career.

-Tsuji debuted in Smackgirl at Smackgirl - Royal Smack 2002 on April 7, 2002, defeating Hiromi Oka by submission due to a rear naked choke.
+Tsuji debuted in Smackgirl at Smackgirl – Royal Smack 2002 on April 7, 2002, defeating Hiromi Oka by submission due to a rear naked choke.
 Including her debut, Tsuji would go on a winning streak of 8 consecutive victories; in the process winning the Smackgirl Japan 2002 Cup Middleweight Tournament on June 28, 2005.
 In her ninth professional bout, she faced Brazilian fighter Ana Michelle Tavares.
-Tavares defeated Tsuji with a triangle armbar submission in Tsuji's debut for the Deep promotion at Deep - 11th Impact on July 13, 2003.
+Tavares defeated Tsuji with a triangle armbar submission in Tsuji's debut for the Deep promotion at Deep – 11th Impact on July 13, 2003.
 In this match, Tsuji injured her left shoulder.
 This was Tsuji's first defeat in MMA.
 She avenged this loss years later.

-After her first loss, Tsuji won her next four fights and then faced Hisae Watanabe at Smackgirl - Road to Dynamic!! for the first Smackgirl Lightweight Championship on June 28, 2005.
+After her first loss, Tsuji won her next four fights and then faced Hisae Watanabe at Smackgirl – Road to Dynamic!! for the first Smackgirl Lightweight Championship on June 28, 2005.
 Tsuji won the title after defeating Watanabe by armbar at 3:51 of the first round.
 She would go on to successfully defend the title five times until the demise of the Smackgirl promotion.